akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/route-directives/index.rst

 RouteDirectives
 ===============

-The ``RouteDirectives`` have a special role in spray's routing DSL.
+The ``RouteDirectives`` have a special role in akka-http's routing DSL.
 Contrary to all other directives (except most :ref:`FileAndResourceDirectives`) they do not produce instances of type ``Directive[L <: HList]`` but rather "plain" routes of type ``Route``.
 The reason is that the ``RouteDirectives`` are not meant for wrapping an inner route (like most other directives, as